- Download our Moving to Boston Guide (PDF)

-Moving to a new city is a daunting task and expats are sure to have many questions about what to expect.
-Read the answers to some of the most commonly asked questions about living in Boston.
+Moving to a new city can be daunting, and prospective Bostonians are sure to have many questions about what to expect when they arrive.
+Below are some of the most commonly asked questions about life in Boston.

 What is public transportation like in Boston?